Transia-RnD/XrplCSharp/CONTRIBUTING.md

     4. Make sure that this local installation works as intended, and that changes are reflected properly.
 7. Run `poetry publish --dry-run` and make sure everything looks good.
 8. Publish the update by running `poetry publish`.
-    * This will require entering PyPI login info.
+    * This will require entering Nuget login info.
 9. Send an email to [xrpl-announce](https://groups.google.com/g/xrpl-announce).

 ## Mailing Lists